-the new birth is brought about-than to point out the erroneous teaching of others on this subject.
+But my aim is rather to show by what means the new birth is brought about-than to point out the erroneous teaching of others on this subject.

-this, that I will notice before I endeavor to show the how of this-being born again.
-The sects tell is necessary for them to pray for and believe that God will send this converting power down, directly from heaven, into the heart of the sinner, then he to be born of the Spirit.
-If not, why not? is regenerated-born of the Spirit.
+Though I am reminded of one other error upon this, that I will notice before I endeavor to show the how of this-being born again.
+The sects tell us in order that the sinner may be born again, it is necessary for them to pray for and believe that God will send this converting power down, directly from heaven, into the heart of the sinner, then he is regenerated-born of the Spirit.
 This, too, is as erroneous as the other position, and implies that God is unwilling to save the sinner until coaxed and pleaded with, and adds a condition to the law of pardon and leaves out others found therein.
 They say that it is so mysterious that it cannot be explained-"better felt than told."

-And they try to hide behind the language of the Savior where he says: "The wind bloweth where it listeth, and thou heareth the sound thereof, but canst not tell whence it cometh and whither it goeth: so is every one that is born of the Spirit."
+And they try to hide behind the language of the Savior where he says: "The wind bloweth where it listeth, and thou heareth the sound thereof, but canst not tell whence it cometh and whither it goeth: so is every one that is born of the

+Spirit."
 John 3:8.